vwkd/code-system/src/general/reference.md

 ## Smart pointer

-- algebraic data type that holds reference
+- algebraic data type holding internal pointer to value
-- holds additional metadata
-- provides additional capabilities
-- as transparent as possible, like reference
+- usually value is on heap, de-/allocates internally
-- can think of better reference
+- can use like reference, transparent
-- e.g. growable collection type
+- beware: often "looks through", refers to type of value, e.g. "this variable is on the heap", etc. ⚠️